Secular dynamics of binaries in stellar clusters -- III. Doubly-averaged dynamics in the presence of general relativistic precession: Phase space behaviour

 For $0 < \Gamma \leq 1/5$ (a regime typical of binaries orbiting the inner regions of a cored cluster), a similar but slightly more complex picture emerges.
 In Figure \ref{fig:HStar_Contours_Gamma_pt1} we show phase portraits similar to Figure \ref{fig:HStar_Contours_Gamma_pt5} except that we now take $\Gamma=0.1 < 1/5$, and pick some new values of $\epsGR$ to better demonstrate the modified phase space behaviour.
 The strength of GR still increases from left to right.
 As in Figure \ref{fig:HStar_Contours_Gamma_pt5} we have added in dashed contours that take the values $H^*(\omega = 0, e=0.01)$ and $H^*(\omega = \pm\pi/2, e=0.1)$.

 Starting with the non-GR case $\epsGR=0$, we immediately notice a qualitative difference between the phase space morphologies for $0<\Gamma \leq 1/5$ (Figures \ref{fig:HStar_Contours_Gamma_pt1}a,f) and $\Gamma > 1/5$ (Figures \ref{fig:HStar_Contours_Gamma_pt5}a,f), discussed at length in Paper II.
 Although there are again fixed points at $\omega=\pm\pi/2$, the librating islands that surround them are now connected to $e= e_\mathrm{lim}$ (and not to $e=0$, like in the $\Gamma>1/5$ case).
 As a result, circulating orbits run `underneath' librating orbits (rather than `over the top' as for $\Gamma > 1/5$) and the maximum eccentricity of circulating orbits is found at $\omega = 0$ (rather than at $\omega = \pm\pi/2$).
 Crucially, unlike for $\Gamma > 1/5$, a binary that starts at low eccentricity does not necessarily reach a high eccentricity even if there are fixed points located near $e=1$.
-This fact is responsible for the dearth of cluster-tide driven mergers in cored clusters, which have many binaries with $0<\Gamma\leq 1/5$ \citep{Hamilton2019c}.
+This fact is responsible for the dearth of cluster-tide driven mergers in cored clusters, which host many binaries with $0<\Gamma\leq 1/5$ \citep{Hamilton2019c}.

 As we increase $\epsGR$ from zero, the fixed points again get pushed to lower eccentricity (panels (b) and (g)).
 However, the effect of this for $\Gamma = 0.1$ is to initially \textit{increase}, rather than decrease, the fraction of the phase space area that is encompassed by the librating islands.
 Additionally, as the fixed points get pushed to lower eccentricity, a new family of high-eccentricity circulating orbits emerges once $\epsGR$ exceeds a threshold value which we determine in \S\ref{sec:fixed_points_0}.
 These phase space trajectories run `over the top' of the fixed points and have their eccentricity maxima at $\omega=\pm \pi/2$ (panels (b), (c) and (h)).
-Physically the emergence of a new circulating family is expected.
-This is because at high binary eccentricity (near $e= e_\mathrm{lim}$) GR precession starts to dominate the dynamics, causing the binary's pericentre angle $\omega$ to precess rapidly, which prevents the tidal torque from significantly affecting binary eccentricity.
 The qualitative change from $\epsGR=0$ is reflected in the fact that the librating island is now truly an \textit{island}, disconnected from both $e=0$ and $e = e_\mathrm{lim}$.
 This is different from the case $\Gamma > 1/5$, in which the lower portion of the librating regions {\it always} stretches down to $e= 0$ until $\epsGR$ becomes so large that fixed points cease to exist.